 I don’t need the newspaper articles, TV interviews or radio broadcasts.
 I’ll take the black eyes (6+), stitches, broken noses (3), and cheap shots under the cup.
 I’ll accept the bad calls from officials just because I’m bigger and stronger than other players.
 I’ll take the blame for a missed chippy, layup or rotation in help.
 I’ll take the brunt of the criticism for team breakdowns because I’m the tallest and always seem to be an easy scapegoat.
 I’ll take all of it, every time, as long as it puts a tally in the win column.

 I’ve been an undersized forward my whole life.
 I’ve got battle scars, an imperfect nose and an achy body.
-I’m an inside player and don’t pretend to be anything else.
+I’m an inside player and don’t want to be anything else.